-- 1. Storing clear color to allocation.

-- 2. Ensuring that step 1. is finished and visible for TextureCache.
+- 1. Storing clear color to allocation. - 2.
+Ensuring that step 1. is finished and visible for TextureCache.

-- 3. Performing FastClear.
+3. Performing FastClear.

-Step 2. is required with ClearColorConversion feature.
-This feature is enabled by setting ClearColorConversionEnable, it is default behavior.
-This causes Hw to read stored color from ClearColorAllocation and write back with the native format or RenderTarget - and clear color needs to be present and visible.
+Step 2. is required on products with ClearColorConversion feature.
+This feature is enabled by setting ClearColorConversionEnable.
+This causes HW to read stored color from ClearColorAllocation and write back with the native format or RenderTarget - and clear color needs to be present and visible.
 Reading is done from TextureCache, writing is done to RenderCache.